How Soon Can I Eat Ice Cream After Tooth Extraction

 Foods to Avoid After Wisdom Teeth Removal

-To ensure your recovery progresses smoothly, it is important to avoid or steer clear of acidic or spicy foods.
+To ensure your recovery progresses smoothly, it is essential to avoid or steer clear of acidic or spicy foods.
 Consumable foods are the same when a wisdom tooth or another tooth is removed.
 Also, avoid crunchy foods that require extensive chewing.
 Consuming such foods may result in pain, irritation, and even infection.
 Examples of such foods are:

 Acidic foods: They can harm gum tissue and cause inflammation and pain.
 Commonly used acidic foods include the following: